Weak null singularity for the Einstein-Euler system: Estimates for the Spacetime Metric

 For $\hat{\chi},\hat{\underline{\chi}}$, we apply Proposition \ref{PropElliptic} for elliptic systems to get

-Next, we substitute $\partial_\nu^3$-commuted transport equations \eqref{Eq3.15}, \eqref{Eq3.16}.
-The right hand side of equations \eqref{Eq3.15}, \eqref{Eq3.16} contains $\mathrm{tr}\chi,\mathrm{tr}\underline{\chi}$, Weyl curvature terms, quadratic terms in Ricci coefficients, and also terms containing Ricci curvature.
+Next, we substitute $ Z ^3$-commuted transport equations \eqref{Eq3.15}, \eqref{Eq3.16}.
+The right hand side of equations \eqref{Eq3.15}, \eqref{Eq3.16} contains $\mathrm{tr}\chi,\mathrm{tr}\underline{\chi}$, Weyl curvature terms, quadratic terms in Ricci coefficients, the extra commutator terms and also terms containing Ricci curvature.
 The Weyl curvature and Ricci coefficients terms can be handled exactly as in \cite{luk2017weak} with the same bound.
-The Ricci curvature terms can be controlled by \eqref{Eq3.33} - \eqref{Eq3.34}.
+For the extra commutator terms in the $\mathrm{div} Z ^3\hat{\chi},\ \mathrm{div} Z ^3\hat{\chib}$ equations,